Spanish football rivalries – Derbies in La Liga

 Spain is a complex country where people often take greater pride in their region than they do in their nation.
 It is full of contrasting regional identities and those really do manifest themselves on the football pitch and in the stands, not least on derby day.

 For visitors to the country looking for the best football experiences and matchday atmospheres, derby days are tough to beat.
-While the demand is higher, and ticket prices do rise when two big rivals clash, it’s still normally possible to find seats for most fixtures.
-Tickets can typically be purchased via the official website of the home team, and if availability is low, some fans secure seats by using services such as Hellotickets.
-Any purchases made via third-party sites are done at your own risk however.
+While the demand is higher, and ticket prices do rise when two big rivals clash, it’s still often possible to find seats for the big fixtures.
+Tickets can typically be purchased via the official website of the home team in the week or weeks before the game.

 Let’s take a look at some of the biggest Spanish football rivalries.
 You may also want to check out the excellent Copa90 documentaries on several of the big Spanish derbies, a few of which feature below.